-Located only 90 minutes from Washington, D.C., and Baltimore, the university offers a wide variety of internship and job opportunities in local entrepreneurial initiatives as well as in national and international industries.
+Located only 90 minutes from Washington, D.C., and Baltimore, the University offers a wide variety of internship and job opportunities in local, national, and international industries.
 Shepherd’s safe and convenient location opens a world of vibrant cultural and educational possibilities to students.

-The university fields 15 NCAA Division II athletic teams and offers more than 100 clubs and organizations, many with a strong emphasis on student community service.
-Shepherd University is a military friendly campus and is a proud partner in the U.S. Department of Veteran Affairs Yellow Ribbon Program.
+The University fields 15 NCAA Division II athletic teams and offers more than 100 clubs and organizations, many with a strong emphasis on student community service.
+Shepherd University is a military-friendly campus and proud partner in the U.S. Department of Veteran Affairs Yellow Ribbon Program.

-Along with many career, study abroad, and honors opportunities, Shepherd is also the home to the Contemporary American Theater Festival, the George Tyler Moore Center for the Study of the Civil War, the Center for Regional Innovation, Bonnie and Bill Stubblefield Institute for Civil Political Communications, and the Robert C. Byrd Center for Congressional History and Education.
+Along with many career, study abroad, and honors opportunities, Shepherd is also home to the Contemporary American Theater Festival, the George Tyler Moore Center for the Study of the Civil War, the Center for Appalachian Studies and Communities, the Center for Regional Innovation, the Bonnie and Bill Stubblefield Institute for Civil Political Communications, and the Robert C. Byrd Center for Congressional History and Education.